 When you are pregnant, the weight gain is distributed unevenly and the hips and lower back have their jobs cut out for them to adjust to this new situation.

 As the weight increases, the body also gets ready for delivery by releasing hormones to relax the ligaments that support your joints.
 While this builds up the flexibility you need to give birth, it can cause extra discomfort when your weight and size increase.

 The good news is you can avoid this hip pain by ensuring that you exercise with your doctor’s advice.
-Besides this there are things you can do to ease some of that pregnancy hip pain.
+Besides this there are things you can do to relieve pregnancy hip pain.

-Here are eight ways to relieve hip pain when you are pregnant.
+Here are eight ways to relieve pregnancy hip pain

-Find a sleeping position that feels comfortable and supports your hip and pelvic joints.
+Find a sleeping position that feels comfortable and supports your hip and pelvic joints can go a long way to relieve pregnancy hip pain.
 You can do this by lying on your side with a pillow between your knees and another pillow supporting your belly

 Try not to sit with your legs crossed.
 When you sit, use a rolled up towel or a small cushion to support the arch of your lower back, particularly if you have to sit for long periods.
 Use a foot rest.
 Your legs will feel most comfortable when you sit with them spread apart when your belly grows in size.